NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

 Preparation of Input Data
 -------------------------

 Diarization inference is based on Hydra configurations which are fulfilled by ``.yaml`` files.
-See `NeMo Speaker Diarization Configuration Files <./configs>`_ for setting up the input Hydra configuration file for speaker diarization.
+See :doc:`NeMo Speaker Diarization Configuration Files <./configs>` for setting up the input Hydra configuration file for speaker diarization.
 Input data should be provided in line delimited JSON format as below:

 .. code-block:: bash